What is Sani-Powder?

 What will happen if I accidentally spray Sani-Powder in my eyes?

-No adverse effects are expected in humans or pets if Sani-Powder is accidentally sprayed in eyes from a spraying operation.
+No adverse effects are expected in humans or pets if Sani-Powder is accidentally sprayed in eyes.
 If irritation occurs, rinse the eyes with water for several minutes.
 The product should never be intentionally sprayed on skin or eyes.

 What if someone has an allergic reaction to chlorines?